MGeurts/genealogy/README.md

 ## Techniques

-Both the <b>ancestors</b> and <b>descendants</b> family trees are build using <a href="https://dev.mysql.com/blog-archive/mysql-8-0-improved-performance-with-cte/" target="_blank">MySQL Common Table Expressions</a> (CTE).
+Both the <b>ancestors</b> and <b>descendants</b> family trees are build using <a href="https://dev.mysql.com/blog-archive/mysql-8-0-labs-recursive-common-table-expressions-in-mysql-ctes//" target="_blank">MySQL Recursive Common Table Expressions</a> (Recursive CTE).
 This prevents the N+1 query problem generating the recursive tree elements and dramatically improves performance.

 ## Installation